SCALEit-eG/scaleit-interfaces-specification/Administration/README.md

 - 304 Not Modified: no logs affected
 - 400 Bad Request: query parameter violations
 - 404 Not Found: unknown log level given

+## Data Maintenance
+Services hold data and this data potentially has a schema or data definition.
+The following aspects should be covered by the interfaces:
+- Data import / export
+    - Useful for backups, deployment changes, data exporting
+- Data migrations

+### GET /adm/data/export
+Export the data of the system.
+This data is also referred to as data dump.

+### PUT /adm/data/import
+Import a data dump into the system.

+Query parameters:
+- clean: boolean, default=false
+    - if true delete all data in the current system otherwise merge the data
+- replace: boolean, default=false
+    - if true then replace conflicting existing data with the import data otherwise fail